o-charts/manuals/oesenc_en_US.md

 3. Copy the Fingerprint onto some portable device and look for a computer with an internet connection.

-4. Go to [o-charts shop](https://o-charts.org/shop/index.php?id_category=8&controller=category) shop and license the chart sets you are interested in.
+4. Go to [o-charts shop](https://o-charts.org/shop/index.php?id_category=8&controller=category) and license the chart sets you are interested in.
 Ignore this step if you have already bought your charts.

 5. Go to My [My oeSENC Charts](https://o-charts.org/shop/index.php?fc=module&module=occharts&controller=occharts) page and create a System identifier there uploading the Fingerprint.
 Leave System name blank, it will be assigned automatically.